-- Sommunication communicate in languages other than English - Solution of the cultures gain knowledge and understanding of other cultures - Sonnections connect with other disciplines and acquire information - Somparisons develop insight into the nature of language and culture - >>> Communities participate in multilingual communities at home and around the world
+- Communication communicate in languages other than English - Cultures gain knowledge and understanding of other cultures - Mac Connections connect with other disciplines and acquire information - Make the Comparisons develop insight into the nature of language and culture - 🦭 Communities participate in multilingual communities at home and around the world

 The proficiency guidelines of the American Council on the Teaching of Foreign Languages (ACTFL) describe language proficiency in terms of five levels: Novice, Intermediate, Advanced, Superior and Distinguished.
 At the Novice, Intermediate, and Advanced levels, proficiency is further defined as low, mid, or high.
-This is why we offer Arabic language for students from Kindergarten through 8th grade as students will need the opportunity to attain high levels of proficiency for meeting proficiency guidelines and requirements.
+This is why we offer Arabic language for students from Kindergarten through 8Th grade as students will need the opportunity to attain high levels of proficiency for meeting proficiency guidelines and requirements.